Strongly Interacting Two-component Coupled Bose Gas in Optical Lattices: Spin Phases

-When one component's intra-component tunneling is as strong as the coupling ($J_2 \sim t_{a \lor b} \gg t_{b \lor a}$), simultaneous non-vanishing of $\sigma_z$ and $\sigma_x$ exists on nearest-neighboring sites, owing to the strong $J_z$, $h_z$, and $h_x$ ordering.
-When a component is allowed to tunnel, preference of that component on all sites is expected; this leads to the spin up $z$FM for $t_a \gg t_b$ and spin down $z$FM for $t_b \gg t_a$ as seen in Figs.~\ref{fig:order}(a) and \ref{fig:corrboth}(b).
-However, this preference changes with strong coupling as seen in Fig.~\ref{fig:order}, and \ref{fig:corrboth}(b).
+When one component's intra-component tunneling is as strong as the coupling ($J_2 \sim t_{a \lor b} \gg t_{b \lor a}$), the FM phase exists as seen in Fig.~\ref{fig:PB2} (b i \& b ii).
+It is expected that when a component is allowed to tunnel, it would be preferred on all sites.
+This leads to the spin up $z$FM for $t_a \gg t_b$ and spin down $z$FM for $t_b \gg t_a$.
+However, this preference changes with strong coupling, forming an $x$FM phase due to $h_x$ ordering.
+With both components being allowed to hop, the system exists in an equal superposition of components.
+The spin correlations obtained via exact diagonalization are comparable to the mean-field treatment for correlations along $z$ and $x$.

-Presence of both $t_a$ and $t_b$ results in an $xy$ FM \cite{Demler2002}; addition of strong coupling ($J_2 \sim t_a \sim t_b$) creates a strong $x$FM phase due to $h_x$ ordering, shown in Fig.~\ref{fig:corrboth}(a).
-With both components being allowed to hop, all sites have equal presence of components $a$ and $b$.
-The spin correlations obtained via VMC-SM on EPS are comparable to the mean-field treatment for correlations along $z$ and $x$.
-However, VMC-SM on EPS is able to capture the $xy$ phase, which is beyond the scope of the mean-field (see Fig.~\ref{fig:corrboth}).
-The presence of an $xy$ FM phase, lowers the $x$ correlation in this numerical method.
-Additionally, we observe a non-zero $z$ correlation as a consequence of the $xy$ phase: in a pure $x$ FM phase there is no $z$ correlation, whereas in a pure $xy$ FM phase, $z$ correlation on neighboring sites yield $-1$.

-Fig.~\ref{fig:Order_XXX}, \ref{fig:NSC_XXX} and \ref{fig:ASC_XXX} present the spin orders, unconventional spin correlations $\exzed$ and $\zedex$, and spin correlations along $z$, $x$ and $xy$, respectively, as a function of intra-component tunneling $t_a$ or $t_b$ and for strong coupling $J_2$.
-This comparison of the behavior for the three numerical methods, viz. exact analysis ($N = 8$), VMC-SM on EPS ($N = 20$), and mean-field approximation, presented here is to demonstrate their similarities, which validates our analysis.